HallamB-C/sparta-global-authentication/README.md

 To use this project git pull or clone the repository to your computer

-If you are in sparta-COYI-rails-project change directory into COYI.

 If this is the first time using the project run

 ```